-Dynamic programming algorithms find the best solution by breaking the original problem into smaller sub-problems and then solving.
-The Needleman-Wunsch algorithm is a dynamic programming algorithm for optimal sequence alignment (Needleman and Wunsch, 1970).
+In the last class we discussed how dynamic programming can be used to solve alignment problems (recall that dynamic programming algorithms finds the best solution by breaking the original problem into smaller sub-problems and then solving).
+The Needleman-Wunsch algorithm is an application of a best-path strategy (dynamic programming) used to find optimal sequence alignment (Needleman and Wunsch, 1970).
 Basically, the concept behind the Needleman-Wunsch algorithm stems from the observation that any partial sub-path that tends at a point along the true optimal path must itself be the optimal path leading up to that point.
 Therefore the optimal path can be determined by incremental extension of the optimal sub-paths.
 In a Needleman-Wunsch alignment, the optimal path must stretch from beginning to end in both sequences (hence the term 'global alignment').
+Recall that the score at any position in a global alignment matrix is: